Yarn Into Apparel-The Carver Imperial Stock Ranch

 - Develop a plan for how to market and sell your product: What steps will be needed to get my product to the marketplace and who can help me make that happen?

-The Sustainable Agriculture Research and Education (SARE) program provides grants to farmers, ranchers, researchers and educators in order to advance food and farming systems that are profitable, environmentally sound and good for communities.
-SARE is proud of its connections to farming communities across the country and encourages those who wish to learn more to visit our Web site.
-SARE is a program of the USDA Cooperative State Research Education and Extension Service.
+The Sustainable Agriculture Research and Education (SARE) program’s mission is to advance—to the whole of American agriculture—innovations that improve profitability, stewardship and quality of life by investing in groundbreaking research and education.
+SARE is proud of its connections to farming communities across the country and encourages those who wish to learn more to visit SARE.
+SARE is funded by the National Institute of Food and Agriculture, USDA.